shiwano/master/README.md

 ## Nested Object and Array

-master uses dot as a separator to clarify nested Object and Array.
+master uses dot as a separator to clarify nested object and array.
 You can use csv column name patterns like below.

 Nested object: